 Long Island Studies Institute

-The collection was established, in part, as a result of Documentary Heritage Program grants received from the New York State Archives in 2003 and 2005.
+The collection was established, in part, because of Documentary Heritage Program grants received from the New York State Archives in 2003 and 2005.

 Contact the Institute

-The Long Island Studies Institute is located on the lower floor of Hofstra's Joan & Donald E. Axinn Library.
+The Long Island Studies Institute is located on the lower floor of Hofstra's Joan and Donald E. Axinn Library.